Plants, Dyes and Fibres

 Sign up to my newsletter: Get new workshop dates and shop updates about once a month in your inbox.

-Would you like to book a customized workshop, in person or online?
+Get in touch to book a bespoke workshop, tailored to your interests, online or in studio!
 Want to collaborate on a project?
-I love to dye small editions, yarns, textiles as well as garments.
+I love to dye small batches of yarns, textiles and garments.
 Send me a mail, and I'll get back to you as soon as I can.

 Dyeing with plants requires a bit of patience and time – which can create a space for quiet and contemplation.
 I love to share this space in my workshops.
 Both online and in my studio, I want to allow for conversations around plants and craft and am very grateful for all the perspectives workshop participants have shared.